Nottingham & Nottinghamshire

-The Nottinghamshire Schools Linking Programme launched in 2018, led by the Achievement and Equality Team at Nottinghamshire County Council, with support from The Linking Network.
+The Nottingham and Nottinghamshire Schools Linking Programme launched in 2018, led by the Achievement and Equality Team at Nottinghamshire County Council, with support from The Linking Network.
 Through a carefully planned and research-led approach, underpinned by Social Contact Theory, it supports teachers to facilitate meaningful and positive sustained social mixing.
 A year-long, structured and fully resourced programme for paired classes and curriculum work, it equips learners with the skills, confidence and knowledge to thrive in modern Britain.
 CPD training enables teachers to support their learners to develop trust, empathy, awareness and respect

 Although it is still a relatively new programme, the Nottinghamshire linking teachers feel very positive about both their training and the effect of linking on their pupils: Some teachers have linked before: I am looking forward to having new pupils taking part in the programme.